zjt-gpu/CDPM/README.md

-# FDF: Flexible Decoupled Framework for Time Series Forecasting with Conditional Denoising and Polynomial Modeling
+# Conditional Denoising Meets Polynomial Modeling: A Flexible Decoupled Framework for Time Series Forecasting

 [![GitHub Stars](https://img.shields.io/github/stars/zjt-gpu/FDF.svg)](https://github.com/zjt-gpu/FDF/stargazers)
 [![GitHub Forks](https://img.shields.io/github/forks/zjt-gpu/FDF.svg)](https://github.com/zjt-gpu/FDF/network/members)

-> **Abstract:** Time series forecasting is vital in numerous web applications, influencing critical decision-making across industries.
-While diffusion models have recently gained increasing popularity for this task, we argue they suffer from a significant drawback: indiscriminate noise addition to the original time series followed by denoising, which can obscure underlying dynamic evolving trend and complicate forecasting.
-To address this limitation, we propose a novel flexible decoupled framework (FDF) that learns high-quality time series representations for enhanced forecasting performance.
-A key characteristic of our approach leverages the inherent inductive bias of time series data of its decomposed trend and seasonal components, each modeled separately to enable decoupled analysis and modeling.
-Specifically, we propose an innovative Conditional Denoising Seasonal Module (CDSM) within the diffusion model, which leverages statistical information from the historical window to conditionally model the complex seasonal component.
-Notably, we incorporate a Polynomial Trend Module (PTM) to effectively capture the smooth trend component, thereby enhancing the model's ability to represent temporal dependencies.
-Extensive experiments validate the effectiveness of our framework, demonstrating superior performance over existing methods and highlighting its flexibility in time series forecasting.
+> **Abstract:** Time series forecasting models are becoming increasingly prevalent due to their critical role in decision-making across various domains.
+However, most existing approaches represent the coupled temporal patterns, often neglecting the distinction between its specific components.
+In particular, fluctuating patterns and smooth trends within time series exhibit distinct characteristics.
+In this work, to model complicated temporal patterns, we propose a Conditional Denoising Polynomial Modeling (CDPM) framework, where probabilistic diffusion models and deterministic linear models are trained end-to-end.
+Instead of modeling the coupled time series, CDPM decomposes it into trend and seasonal components for modeling them separately.
+To capture the fluctuating seasonal component, we employ a probabilistic diffusion model based on statistical properties from the historical window.
+For the smooth trend component, a module is proposed to enhance linear models by incorporating historical dependencies, thereby preserving underlying trends and mitigating noise distortion.
+Extensive experiments conducted on six benchmarks demonstrate the effectiveness of our framework, highlighting the potential of combining probabilistic and deterministic models.
 ![](picture/model.png)

 # Main Results